New York Sex Trafficking charges are located in Article 230 of the New York Penal Law. Importantly, there are two different Sex Trafficking charges:

 Contact a New York Sex Trafficking Charges Attorney Today

 New York’s Sex Trafficking charges are some of the most high-stakes cases.
 They are punishable by significant jail time and SORA Registration.
 It is important that you have an experienced New York Sex Trafficking Charges Criminal Defense attorney representing you.
-Contact us today to discuss your case.
+Please call us at 212-729-9494 or contact us today for your free initial consultation.